 Students wishing to live on campus must fill out a housing application and pay a housing deposit in order to secure a place of residence.
 Students may choose to live in any of the six residence halls that HLGU has to offer.
 All residence hall facilities are open to freshmen and upper-classmen between the ages of 17 and 26.
 Students wishing to apply for apartment style housing must be of junior or senior status.

 Housing assignments are prioritized according to special needs, class status/age, date application was received, and when the housing deposit was received.
 It is recommended that you turn in your housing contract as soon as possible, in order to receive the residence hall and roommate of your choice.
 Every effort will be made to accommodate students’ housing requests.
 The office of student life reserves the right to prioritize housing assignments according to availability and information submitted by the student.
 The student life office cannot guarantee that the preferred residence hall of choice will be granted.

 First–year or returning students who want to live together should request one another on the housing application.
-Preferred roommates should mail their housing applications separately.
-Please do not delay in sending in your applications if your roommate has not done so.
-It is more important that you send your application in early than to wait on your roommate.
-You can always contact the office of student life at 573.629.3008 to make changes after submitting your application.
+Preferred roommates should submit their online housing applications separately.
+Please do not delay in submitting your applications if your roommate has not done so.
+It is more important that you submit your application early than to wait on your roommate.
+You can always contact the office of student life at 573.629.3026 to make changes after submitting your application.

 The office of student life cannot guarantee that preferred roommates will be assigned together.
 Students who do not designate a mutual request for each other will be assigned a roommate.
 Residents may request room changes through the resident director if major difficulties arise within the unit.
 Residents must remain in the assigned room for the first two weeks of the semester.
 If after that time they still feel the necessity to change rooms a room change may be granted after paying a $25 fee.
 After an assignment is made, students may not change their assignment without the approval of the resident director and the associate dean of student life.
 For more information, please contact the office of student life.